donaldbeebi/ra-9/README.md

 # RA 9

-An Undertale-style RPG puzzle game where you play the 21-stick game against an virtual bartender!
+A Undertale-style RPG puzzle game with multiple possible endings where you play the 21-stick game against an virtual bartender!
 However, there's more than meets the eye as you discover the backstory of the bartender...

-This was for my final year project.
-Written without an use of game engine, with graphic assets drawn and music composed by me.
+This was my final year project implemented with C++ and SFML.
+I built a custom game engine from scratch with ECS, AABB collision, smart pointers, extendable FSM for AI, dialogue DSL parsing.
+The pixel art assets are drawn by me and the music tracks are also composed by me!

 # Gameplay